+Enabling environment

-Enabling environment 25 72.9/100 In Sri Lanka, particularly in rural areas, people are closely connected and support each other.
+In Sri Lanka, particularly in rural areas, people are closely connected and support each other.
 For instance, during a period of grievance, relatives, friends and neighbours volunteer to help the victims.

 With the end of ethnic conflict in 2009, large numbers of police and armed forces were removed from war affected areas to other areas of Sri Lanka.
 These security officers are now being utilised by the government to ensure public safety, for instance on roads.
-Permanent check points have now been removed, but mobile check points are still continuing without any notice to public.

 Freedom of choice is a problem as people get older in Sri Lanka; they often have to abide by decisions made by their children, as older people often become dependent and are living with their children.

 Local public transportation systems are improving for instance with increased number of public buses, but these are still not age-friendly.
-The conditionof most of the roads (even in rural areas) have been improved during the last couple of years.
-The Global AgeWatch Index ranks countries by how well their older populations are faring.
-For general enquiries please contact HelpAge International's Media Manager, Sarah Gillam (sarah.gillam@helpage.org).
-Copyright © HelpAge International 2014 This work is licensed under a Creative Commons Attribution-Non Commercial 4.0 International License, https://creativecommons.org/licenses/by-nc/4.0
+The condition of most of the roads (even in rural areas) have been improving over the last few years.